 - Hot Shots! plays this for laughs.
-One character announces that he's buying drinks for everyone, and incites a riot, complete with patrons Fast Roping into the bar from the roof.
+One character announces that he's buying drinks for everyone, and incites a riot, complete with patrons Fast-Roping into the bar from the roof.

-- Waking Ned Devine: After the townsfolk successfully hoodwink the lotto man, the first place they go is down the pub, where they all offer to pay for the copious amounts of alcohol that is flowing.
+- Waking Ned Devine: After the townsfolk successfully hoodwink the lotto man, the first place they go is down the pub, where they all offer to pay for the copious amount of alcohol that is flowing.